Gerard Aafjes

-Gerard Aafjes ([ˈɣeːrɑrt ˈaːfjəs]; born 27 January 1985) is a retired Dutch football defender who played for Quick Boys in the 4th tier of Dutch football, the Hoofdklasse.
+Gerard Aafjes ([ˈɣeːrɑrt ˈaːfjəs]; born 27 January 1985) is a Dutch former professional footballer who played as a centre-back.

 Club career

 Aafjes was born in Mijdrecht and joined FC Volendam in 2004.
 He later signed a two-year deal with Falkirk in 2007, where he scored once against Inverness Caledonian Thistle.
 He joined MVV in the summer of 2009, signing a deal that will keep him with the club until 2011.

 On 1 October 2013 Aafjes signed a contract with Danish club Vejle Boldklub.
 He came to the club on a free transfer.
 The contract runs out in 2013.
 In summer 2014, Aafjes returned to Holland to play for fourth-tier Quick Boys.